 UNITED STATES NAVY MEMORIAL AND NAVAL HERITAGE CENTER

 701 Pennsylvania Avenue, NW, #123, Washington, DC 20004 (202) 737-2300 www.navymemorial.org

 View towering masts, waving flags, tiered waterfalls, and the Lone Sailor statue.
 Inside, see nautical interactive videos, the Ships Store, and the spectacular At Sea film shown hourly.
 Open Monday -Sunday from 9:30 a.m.-5 p.m.
 Admission and movies are free, call 202-380-0733 to schedule your tour.

 VIETNAM VETERANS MEMORIAL

 This modern v-shaped memorial of black granite is inscribed with the names of people missing or killed in the Vietnam War.
 Directories help locate names on the walls; name rubbings are available upon request.
-Frederick Harts’s life-size bronze sculpture depicts 3 young servicemen.
+Frederick Harts’s life-size bronze sculpture depicts three young members of the armed forces.
 Open 24 hours 7 days a week daily.